1910 Penny Value (2026 Guide): Errors List, “S” & No Mint Mark Worth

 1910 Proof Penny Value

-The 1910 proof Lincoln penny represents one of the earliest matte proof productions in the Lincoln cent series, with only 2,405 specimens struck exclusively at the Philadelphia Mint for collectors.
-These special strikes featured distinctive matte surfaces and sharp details that set them apart from circulation coins.
+The 1910 proof Lincoln penny represents one of the earliest matte proof productions in the Lincoln cent series, with only 2,405 specimens struck exclusively at the Philadelphia Mint for sale to collectors.
+It is critical to understand that these are matte proofs — not the brilliant, mirror-like proofs produced in later decades.
+Their surfaces have a distinctive satiny, granular texture created by sandblasting the dies before striking, giving the coins a dull but extremely sharp appearance quite different from regular circulation strikes.

 1910 Proof Penny (RD) Price/Grade Chart